-In Colorado, the NCCI loss costs include a provision for all loss adjustment expenses ("LAE"), including legal defense and claims adjusting costs.
-The NCCI reviews the industry countrywide LAE experience and selects an LAE provision for the private carriers, after adjusting the defense costs to reflect the actual Colorado experience.
-Countrywide data is used because the claims adjusting costs are often difficult to allocate out to individual states for national workers compensation insurers.
-The NCCI develops Pinnacol legal defense and claims adjusting data separately to estimate an LAE provision for Pinnacol.
-Finally, the private carrier and Pinnacol LAE provisions (20.9% and 23.0%, respectively) are weighted together to determine a statewide LAE provision to apply to the losses to calculate the filed loss costs.
+In Colorado, the NCCI loss costs include a provision for all loss adjustment expenses ("LAE"), including legal defense ("DCCE") and Adjusting and Other Expense ("AOE") costs.
+Previously the NCCI had reviewed the industry countrywide LAE experience and selected an LAE provision for the private carriers, after adjusting the defense costs to reflect the actual Colorado experience.
+Beginning with the 1/1/20 filing, the NCCI began using Colorado experience exclusively for the DCCE portion.
+The previous method used countrywide data with a state-specific relativity.
+The proposed provision uses Colorado-specific policy year data developed to ultimate levels, consistent with the data used in the indemnity and medical loss indications, and appears reasonable.
+We also note that the proposed DCCE provision this year is similar to the current DCCE provision, which was selected using the prior method.

+Countrywide data is still used for the AOE provision because the claims adjusting costs are often difficult to allocate out to individual states for national workers compensation insurers.
+The NCCI develops Pinnacol claims adjusting data separately to estimate an AOE provision for Pinnacol.
+Finally, the private carrier and Pinnacol AOE provisions (8.0% and 17.4%, respectively) are weighted together to determine a statewide AOE provision.
+That statewide AOE provision is combined with the DCCE provision to estimate the LAE provision, which is then applied to the losses to calculate the filed loss and LAE costs.

-The selected LAE provision of 22.3% is higher than the 20.7% provision underlying the loss costs effective 1/1/18.
+The selected LAE provision of 22.5% is slightly higher than the 22.3% provision underlying the loss costs effective 1/1/19.
 This selected LAE provision is consistent with the industry and Pinnacol data and appears reasonable.
 Because much of the LAE provision relates to salaries and overhead, the LAE provision, relative to losses, is likely to increase when loss costs decrease significantly.
 The difference in the LAE provision is included in the overall loss cost change.